GBLille/MassiveFold/README.md

 ### Inference workflow

-It launches MassiveFold with the same parameters introduced above but instead of running AFmassive or ColabFold or AlphaFold3 a single time, it divides it into multiple batches.
+It launches MassiveFold with the same parameters introduced above but instead of running AFmassive, ColabFold or AlphaFold3 a single time, it divides it into multiple batches.

 For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold